SoftUni-Internal/interactive-content/EN/05-Modules-And-Routing-Workshop/00-Problem.md

 # Task Requirements
 [Download resources here!](https://mega.nz/file/Sc532CZD#_xp-APUjJZCaLc--5pm8cuFspbfakoPp86-NLzGwqVw)

-So far, we have created one dynamic page which lists all the themes sorted by two different criteria.
+We have created one dynamic page which lists all the themes sorted by two different criteria.

 The next step is to implement a few more pages and routes between them.